Alysscendre/HackingDays2023/readme.md

 # SCW

-This plug-in adds functions and configurations to manage Scaleway profiles and display profile information in the shell prompt.
+This plugin adds functions to manage your Scaleway profile

 ## Prerequisites

 Scaleway CLI (scw) should be installed.
 You can install it from https://github.com/scaleway/scaleway-cli.

 Copy and paste the code into your Zsh shell configuration file (e.g., .zshrc).
 Source the updated configuration file or restart your shell.

 ```bash
 plugins=(... scw)
 ```

-## Usage
+## Functions

 | Commands | Description          |
 | :---------------: |:---------------|